PrestaShop/prestashop.github.io/news/_posts/releases/2015-06-22-prestashop-1-6-1-0-performances.md

 To remove this limitation, we added a custom Smarty module which makes it work perfectly with a local Smarty cache (no more NFS needed!).
 Moreover, our implementation sped up a lot the cases where the cache had to be invalidated: instead of flushing all the files at once, each template is flushed asynchronously.

-This sped up a lot all the back-office operations!
+This quickened a lot all the back office operations!

 ### Better back office performances